06 May, 2019

 Most of the companies, keep the email address of a former employee, active as an alias.
 It is highly advisable to create an alias of the ex-employees email ID.
 This is to continue receiving any mail from any connected services.
 Any mail sent the alias ID will be delivered to an active account.

-On a rare occasion when a ContactBook employee leaves, we have used this process to transition G Suite account data and till date, we have not faced any issues.
+On a rare occasion when a ContactBook employee leaves, we have used the g suite migration process to transition G Suite account data and till date, we have not faced any issues.
 How does the process above compare to how your organization handles G Suite data migration?
 Let us know in the comments below.

 Make the most out of G Suite!
 Get productivity tips and tricks delivered straight to your inbox